-Source: Adapted from Ecosystem Marketplace's State of the Forest Carbon Markets Report 2013
+Source: Adapted from Ecosystem Marketplace's State of the Forest Carbon Markets Report 2014

-Buyers from 20 different country locations transacted forest carbon offsets in 2012.
-99% were sold to buyers based in developed regions, with no buyers in Asia or Africa.
+Buyers from 23 different country locations transacted forest carbon offsets in 2013.
+98% were sold to buyers based in developed regions, with no buyers in Asia or Africa.
 EU-based buyers have been predominantly the largest source of demand for forestry offsets.
-In 2012,

-Europe based buyers purchased more than half of all offsets.
-North America accounted for just over a quarter with pre-compliance in the Californian trading scheme a key motivation.
-The same pre-compliance motivations were true in Australia, the country with the highest value purchased at US\$40million (Peters-Stanley et al, 2013).
+In 2013, Europe based buyers purchased more than two-thirds of all offsets.
+North America accounted for a fifth of the forestry offsets sold in 2013 with pre-compliance in the Californian trading scheme a key motivation.

-Investment in REDD+ is dominated by a few large-scale projects.
+Available data on private investment in REDD+ is dominated by a few large-scale projects.
 Using the VCS's project-level data (VCS, 2014) it can be identified that 76% of the total estimated annual reductions are generated by just ten projects (out of 89) over 1 million tonnes per year.
 The projects are well distributed globally.
-It is interesting to note that some countries have a few very large projects (Zimbabwe, DRC, Indonesia), while others have multiple smaller ones (Peru, Brazil, Kenya) but similar levels of total emissions reductions.
+Some countries have a few very large projects (Zimbabwe, DRC, Indonesia), while others have multiple smaller ones (Peru, Brazil, Kenya) but similar levels of total emissions reductions.
 The top 8 countries account for 93% of the total activity and have an order of magnitude, if not more, greater levels of activity than the other countries.